 What are the disadvantages of forming an LLC?

-LLCs entail more complexity at tax time and some startup cost.
-Liability protection is also not 100% guaranteed—it’s contingent on business owners following correct procedures for maintaining their business as an entity separate from themselves.
+LLCs involve more complex taxation and some startup costs.
+Limited liability protection is also not guaranteed, but rather contingent on business owners keeping their LLC separate from themselves.
 Here’s what to consider as you choose the best entity type for your business.

 - There are exceptions to personal liability protection.
 In most cases, LLC members’ personal assets are considered to be separate from the business, and thereby protected from any litigation involving the business.
-A judge may rule otherwise, however, if LLC members do not keep the business finances and operations separate from their personal finances, or if the company committed fraud in a way that negatively impacted others.
+A judge may rule otherwise, however, if LLC members do not keep the business finances and operations separate from their personal finances, or if the company committed fraud.

 - Self-employment taxes may apply.
-Profits for LLCs that are taxed as sole proprietorships or partnerships are subject to self-employment tax in addition to income tax.
-Self-employment taxes cover both Social Security and Medicare taxes for the owner(s).
-Combined, the federal self-employment tax rate for 2021 was 15.3%.
+Profits for LLCs taxed as sole proprietorships or partnerships are subject to self-employment tax in addition to income tax.
+Self-employment taxes cover both Social Security and Medicare taxes for owners.
+Combined, the federal self-employment tax rate for 2023 is 15.3%.

 - An IRS K-1 form is required to file taxes.
-Being part of a member-managed LLC partnership adds an extra layer of paperwork to your taxes.
+Member-managed LLCs require an extra layer of paperwork for tax purposes.
 Each member of the LLC must file a Schedule K-1 (Form 1065).
-This document outlines each partner’s income, deductions, and credits from the company, and members can’t file personal taxes without it.
+This document outlines each member’s income, deductions, and credits from the company, and members can’t file personal taxes without it.

 - Some states require an LLC to reform if a member leaves.
-In some states, you may be required to dissolve your existing LLC and reform as a new one if a member leaves the company.
-Whether they exit the venture or pass away, new paperwork might be required.
+If your LLC has multiple members, you may be required to dissolve it and reform as a new one if a member leaves the company.
+This is true whether a member exits the venture or passes away.

-How do LLCs compare to other entity types?
+How do LLCs compare to other business entity types?